ibadetazemi/Statistical-Modelling-Project/README.md

 Challenges

-(Some challenges that I faced was that the Jupyter Notebook kept glitching and had to re-start kernel numerous times another issue is that creating an environment was glitching as well.)
+(Some challenges that I faced was learning how to use API's as well as time was a challenge.)

 Future Goals